lab-core/multimodal-viewer/README.md

 ## Installation

 This project is built with Python and Angular.
 You have several options to run the project.
-You can either use `docker-compose` to run the project in a containerized environment, or you can use Python to run the project locally and deploy the frontend, and finally you can also run the frontend using `npm`.
+You can either use `docker-compose` to run the project in a containerized environment, you can use Python to run the project locally and deploy the frontend, and finally you can also run the frontend using `npm`.

 ### Angular